hhueber/IDHEAP-Datahub/all_things_made.md

    - **Why:** Establishes a unified dataset as the foundation for all subsequent processing and ensures consistent handling of question codes and translations.

 2. **Geospatial & Multilingual Enrichment (`data_treatment_bis.ipynb`)**
-   - **What:** Matched each respondent’s commune ID to GeoJSON boundaries; cleaned and translated question labels (German → English → French → Italian), marking Romanian as unavailable.
+   - **What:** Matched each respondent’s commune ID to GeoJSON boundaries; cleaned and translated question labels (German → English → French → Italian), marking Romanche as unavailable.
    - **Why:** Enables the creation of interactive maps and supports reporting in multiple languages, increasing the accessibility and visual impact of our survey results.

 3. **Longitudinal Linking (`global_question_longitudinality.ipynb`)**